Migrant crisis: Criticism of the term "crisis"

 Refugee flows are typically temporary and closely linked to the intensity of conflicts.
 Major migration waves occurred during the Soviet invasion of Afghanistan, the Rwandan genocide, and more recently, the wars in Syria and Ukraine.
 Once violence subsides, the number of refugees tends to decline.

 Although public discourse often portrays a world in crisis, the overall intensity of conflict and violent repression has declined globally compared to earlier periods such as the First and Second World Wars.
 While conflicts still occur, they tend to be less deadly, and overall global stability has improved.
 During the First and Second World Wars, an estimated 9.5 million and 60 million people, respectively, were displaced in Europe—figures far exceeding current refugee numbers.
 The widespread perception of an escalating refugee crisis is therefore partly based on a distorted view of the current global situation.

 According to De Haas, the so-called global refugee crisis is largely a myth, amplified by political rhetoric and media narratives.
 While there are undoubtedly challenges—particularly in border regions—the overall number of refugees is relatively small and stable, with the real burden borne by countries neighboring conflict zones.
 The perception of an unmanageable refugee crisis in the West, he argues, is a political construct often used to justify stricter border controls and limitations on asylum rights.
 However, the actual data present a different picture—one in which refugee flows fluctuate in response to conflicts, and the impact on Western countries is much smaller than commonly suggested.
-Moreover, European countries proved capable of handling significantly larger numbers of refugees in the post–World War II decades.
+Moreover, European countries have proved being capable of handling significantly larger numbers of refugees in the post–World War II decades.